supergoodsystems/docs/README.md

 The Supergood client quietly sits inside of your codebase and passively monitors all outbound HTTP requests.
 No proxy server required.

 Upon installation, the client will attach itself to whichever HTTP library you're using for the given language and efficiently cache all outbound requests and responses you make.
-At a set interval that you define, these calls are shipped off to the Supergood Dashboard for analysis, reporting, and alerting.
+At a set interval that you define, these calls are sent to the Supergood Dashboard for analysis, reporting, and alerting.

 ## Hashing sensitive data

-While the Supergood database is encrypted, there may potentially be data embedded within these API calls that you're unwilling to send off to a remote server.
-As such, you can configure on a key level, at any depth in the JSON, which values needed to be obfuscated on the headers and/or body.
+While the Supergood database is encrypted, there could be data embedded within these API calls that you're unwilling to send to a remote server.
+As such, you can configure on a key level, at any depth in the JSON, which values need to be obfuscated on the headers and/or body.
 You can hash the entire headers or body if desired.

-Hashing is done on your server and is configurable any time in the Supergood Dashboard.
+Hashing is done on your server and is configurable at any time in the Supergood Dashboard.

 Learn more about hashing in the [Configuration](broken-reference) section.